eikek/publet/doc/src/main/resources/org/eknet/publet/doc/extensions/_ext-content.md

 The key must start with `ext.counter.blacklist.` and appended with an ip address or a valid hostname.
 A value of `true` will black-list the ip, a value of `false` yields in counting accesses from this ip.
-If a hostname is given, it is resolved on application start to its ip address.
+If a hostname is given, it is re-resolved in certain intervals to its ip address.

 #### Examples: